Daniel Buren, LIMITED TIME ONLY!

 Open hours: 12 – 6pm, 7 days a week during STAGES from August 17 to September 8, 2019.

-Additional information: A showroom is available for viewing, please buzz apartment number 1305 for access during open hours; Wheelchair accessible.
+Additional information: A showroom is available for viewing on the 13th floor, please buzz 305 for access to apartment number 1305 during open hours; Wheelchair accessible.